 - Pull gently into shape

-- Dry flat on a clean towel, or spread out in an airy place out of direct bright/harsh sunlight and away from direct heat.
+- Dry flat on a clean towel, or spread out in an airy place away from direct bright/harsh sunlight or direct heat

-Woven garments may be hung on suitable hangers with enough space to enable creases to drop out.
-Knitted garments, including hand knits should not be hung: fold and store.
+Woven garments may be hung on suitable (preferably padded) hangers with enough space to enable creases to drop out.
+Knitted garments, including hand knits should not be hung.
+Fold and store.

 - Stains: treat stains immediately, rinse minor stains with cold water and dab dry with a clean soft cloth.
 (Do not use tissues or paper towels)